 3. Row 2: (WS) P1, *K2, P2 repeat from * until you have 3 stitches.
 K2, P1

-4. Repeat these first two rows until your work measures 8” (9”) and the (RS) of the work is facing you.
+4. Repeat these first two rows until your work measures 8” (9”) from the cast-on edge and the (RS) of the work is facing you.

 TIP: When you repeat "Knit 2 stitches, Purl 2 stitches" over and over, the pattern you are creating is referred to as 2x2 Rib Stitch pattern.

 SPLITTING THE WORK TO CREATE THE TWIST